thehomeworkclub/DependGuard/README.md

 Blackduck finds vulnerabilities but it won't tell you how active the community is.
 Our project isn't a static code analyzer like black duck.
 It's meant to provide all the information possible, and expose underlying issues like in transitive dependencies that Blackduck may not detect.
 Our project is exclusively open source and costs nothing to open source users, enabling and improving the open source community.

 ## **STEPS TO USE:**
-1. Access the webpage
+1. Access the webpage.
-2. Upload a github link or a specific file specifying repositories and packages needed
+2. Upload a github link or a specific file specifying repositories and packages needed.
-3. Submit this to the website for processing
+3. Submit to the website for processing.
-4. Look at the results and fix vulnerabilities found
+4. Look at the results and fix vulnerabilities found.